Edinburgh-Genome-Foundry/lala/README.rst

     <img src="https://raw.githubusercontent.com/Edinburgh-Genome-Foundry/lala/master/docs/_static/images/dataframe_example.png" width="800">
     </p>

-The data can be analyzed using Pandas' built-in filtering and plotting functions.
-For practicality, Lala provides pre-defined methods which are particularly useful to analyse web logs, for instance to plot pie-charts:
+The web logs can therefore be analyzed using any of Pandas' built-in filtering and plotting functions.
+The ``WebLogs`` class also provides additional methods which are particularly useful to analyse web logs, for instance to plot pie-charts:

 .. code:: python